wizofe/triton/README.md

 # Copyright

-If you use this software or any part of it please add a citation to the following DOI [![DOI](https://zenodo.org/badge/180900436.svg)](https://zenodo.org/badge/latestdoi/180900436)
+If you use this software or any part of it please create a citation using the following DOI [![DOI](https://zenodo.org/badge/180900436.svg)](https://zenodo.org/badge/latestdoi/180900436)

 Thank you :)